Positive Quote for Today

 Picture related to the title of the story

-This is the 2006 Brazil soccer team.
+This was the 2006 Brazil soccer team.
 As my Starehe Institute schoolmate and fellow soccer fan Benjamin Seadori would put it, these were men with balls.

-FIFA World Cups fascinate millions of soccer fans around the world.
-The first World Cup that took place when I was conscious of myself was the 1994 one held in the United States.
-Even though my family owned a black and white television set that aired the matches, I didn't take an interest in the World Cup since I was too young to understand and enjoy soccer.
+FIFA World Cups fascinate millions of soccer fans all over the world.
+The first World Cup that took place when I was old enough to remember things was the 1994 one held in the United States.
+Even though my family owned a black-and-white television set that aired the matches, I didn't take an interest in the World Cup simply because I was too young to understand and enjoy soccer.

-Because I was consumed with the desire to excel in academics, I also didn't take an interest in the 2002 World Cup which was held when I was a first former at Starehe Boys' Centre.
-And with the strict school rules that required us first formers to be in bed by 9:30 p.m., I doubt whether I would have watched the World Cup anyway.
+I also didn't take an interest in the 2002 World Cup which took place when I was a first former at Starehe Boys' Centre.
+The World Cup matches were held at night and Starehe had a rule that required us first formers to be in bed by 9:30 p.m.
+Even without the rule, I wouldn't have followed the World Cup because soccer was still alien to me.

-The 2010 World Cup took place at a time I was facing hard times in my life.
-I had just dropped out of the university in JKUAT the previous year and was still unsure of what to do with my life.
-And when the World Cup began that year, I thought it would rejuvenate my spirits.
+The 2010 World Cup took place when I was at a low ebb.
+I had just dropped out of an engineering degree the previous year and was still unsure of what to do with my life.
+When the World Cup began, I thought it would rejuvenate me.

 How wrong I was!
-I used to feel lonely and guilty on most times I went to watch the World Cup matches at a restaurant near my hometown.
-(Whoever said you can feel lonely in a crowd was on point.)
-And when Brazil lost to the Netherlands in the quarter-finals of that year, I didn't feel as heartsick as I had in 2006, probably because it made me realize I wasn't the only one who faces hard times in life.
+I felt guilty some of the times I went to watch the World Cup matches in a restaurant not far from home.
+And when Brazil lost to Netherlands in the quarter-finals, I didn't feel as heartsick as I did in 2006, probably because I felt in good company to not be the only one going through hard times.

 As for this year's World Cup, it has taken place at a time when I am beginning to feel in control of my life.
-I am still rooting for Brazil as I did when I first followed the World Cup in 2006.
-And I am delighted that they hammered Mexico 2-0 in a round of 16 match held today in the evening.
+Since I am rooting for Brazil as usual, I am delighted that they hammered Mexico 2-0 in a round of 16 match held today in the evening.
+Viva Brazil!

-RECOMMENDATION: If you've enjoyed the above story on the team I am rooting for in this year's World Cup, you might also enjoy another one on "Scoring in Life" which I wrote sometime back.
-Just click on that link in blue to jump straight into the story.
+RECOMMENDATION: If you've enjoyed the above story on the team I am rooting for in this year's World Cup, you might also enjoy another one on "Scoring in Life" which I wrote some time back.
+Just click that link in blue to jump straight into the story.

 ---------------------------------------------------------------------